Christmas Crafting – How to Style Your Front Porch

 Welcome To Ten Days Of Christmas Crafting.
 Today We Are Going to Style a Christmas-themed Urn for the Front Porch.

-I did it!
 I finally styled our front porch for Christmas!
-It took me a while because I have been so focused on finishing the decorating of the inside of our home.
+It took me a while because I have been so focused on finishing decorating the inside of our home.

 By the way, welcome to Ten Days of Christmas Crafting!

 Today is Day Three and I am very happy to share how to style your own pot, crock, or urn for the holidays.

 You can check out my previous crafts here:

 Day one – Mercury Glass Christmas Lights Ornaments

 I got these amazing copper urns this past fall and I have been really excited to style them for Christmas.